CamilleDang/proj3/README.md

 For the last part of the project, I chose to create a morphing video of me growing up!
 These were images I selected 12 images from my birth year to the present year!
 Each image corresponds respectively to the years 2005, 2009, 2013, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, and 2024.

+I cropped all the images to the same size and slightly rotated a couple of them for easier morphing.
+Here are the 12 images: